CNCR-NTU/SawyerRoboticArm/README.md

 # CNCR Lab @ NTU - Sawyer Robotic Arm

 This repository was created for using the Sawyer Robotic Arm with ROS.
-It has been developped on **Ubuntu 16.04** and for **ROS kinetic**
+It has been developped on **Ubuntu 18.04** and for **ROS melodic**

 ## Details